How to Turn Excel into a Cost Control Engine That Fuels Growth

 That mindset shift supports the long-term cultural change that BCG advocates: aligning people, incentives, and systems to continuously manage cost and performance.

 And because the strategy uses Excel and Power Query—tools already familiar to many operating departments—it doesn’t require a risky tech overhaul.
 You don’t need to wait for IT.
 You don’t need to retrain your entire staff.
-You just need structure, strategy, and the discipline to build flowbooks instead of the ad hoc workbooks dictated by the Excel Scutwork Strategy.
+You just need structure, strategy, and the discipline to build flowbooks instead of the ad hoc workbooks dictated by the Excel Frankenbook Strategy.

 Why It Works Now

 This strategy wouldn’t have worked ten years ago.
-Power Query was too new.
+Excel’s Power Query feature was too new.
 AI tools weren’t available to help fill skill gaps.
 But now, even modest-sized teams can implement the strategy with the help of AI tools like ChatGPT and built-in Excel tools.

 As McKinsey, Bain, and BCG each make clear, the growth challenge facing today’s CFOs isn’t just about numbers.
 It’s about capability, agility, and reinvestment.